 The FLAME University Writing Centre is based on a simple pedagogical insight: that academic learning is for people, and not vice versa.
 University assignments are not (and should not be allowed to become) an obstacle course, but properly understood, they are the context in which students discover their intellectual lives.
 Moreover, since the crucial step in intellectual growth is writing, this is where University students truly find themselves, and each other: in and through their writing.

 Our Writing Centre offers the student community an arena in which to engage with itself, in intellectually empowering ways.
-Any student can make an appointment, or drop in, to discuss a writing assignment with our undergraduate peer tutors.
+Any student can make an appointment, to discuss a writing assignment with our undergraduate peer tutors.
 These consultations are holistic, helping students not only to excel in curricular terms, but to take a step forward in their personal intellectual growth.
 All this occurs in the proper environment for writing: i.e., communication, first and foremost, with one's (engaged, but not expert) peers.

 If I'm a student doing a research paper, how will consulting at the Writing Centre add to what I already know from my classes with faculty?